luisaviaroma/test-webdev-net/README.md

 ## Abstract
 The candidate should develop a simple RESTful+JSON .NET/.NET Core web application that implements a CRUD API for managing a phonebook.
-Data should be persisted across webapp restarts and access to it must be resilient to concurrency.
+Data should be persisted across webapp restarts and access to them must be resilient to concurrency.
 Webapp should also be resilient to malformed requests.

 ## Required Technologies